mike-hendriks/Blank-project/README.md

 # Blank-project
+Website creation setup for SCSS & Javascript ES6 compiling.

+# Description
-A directory containing all the essential files for creating a basic webpage - including SCSS and JS compiling and browsersync
+A directory containing all the essential files for creating a basic webpage.
+Including:
+* SCSS compiling
+* JS compiling (ES6)
+* Browser-sync

 ## Installation
 Install all depedencies by running: